seeddisperser/standard-toolkit/packages/design-system/src/documentation/implementation.md

 ### Building specialized application components

 If the existing components don't meet your needs, it is also possible to compose and theme using the React Aria components directly or to use the [extensive collection of hooks](https://react-spectrum.adobe.com/react-aria/hooks.html) for more granular control.
-If you find that you are building a component that might be useful to other applications, consider [adding it to the C2DS system](./contribution.md).
+If you find that you are building a component that might be useful to other applications, consider [adding it to the design system system](./contribution.md).

 ### Setting library component defaults